alexcom/alexcom.github.io/_posts/2015-12-23-jboss-common-settings.md

     );
 {% endhighlight %}

-Of cource you can do a single table and rewrite queries.
+Of cource you can do a single table and rewrite queries if you need single role.
 It's flexible in JBoss.

 ###Email settings